seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Enter ANGELO*

 **ANGELO**
-Always obedient to your grace’s will,
+Always obedient to your grace's will,
 I come to know your pleasure.

 **DUKE VINCENTIO**